 Usually, colorectal cancer develops from small polyps found in the colon or rectum.
 Regular screening can detect these polyps, removing them before they become cancerous.
-Regular screenings usually begin at age 50, but some people might benefit from earlier screenings.
+Regular screenings usually begin at age 45 (or earlier based on risk factors).

-You might need to be tested earlier if you have a family history of:
+You might need to undergo testing earlier if you have a family history of: